About Us

 Matthew Norkunas, M.D., M.B.A.

-Matthew Norkunas, M.D., M.B.A., currently serves as the chief financial officer of Generation Bio.
-Prior to Generation Bio, he was chief financial officer at SomaLogic, where he helped lead a complete strategic overhaul for the company, closed several large business development deals, and oversaw strong commercial growth both in the US and overseas.
-Previously, Matt served as senior equity analyst at Marsico Capital Management, where he was the firm’s primary health-care investment specialist.
+Matthew Norkunas, M.D., M.B.A., most recently served as the chief financial officer at Tubulis and President of Tubulis Inc. Prior to Tubulis, he was chief financial officer at Generation Bio, where he oversaw financial operations and strategy.
+Previously, he was chief financial officer at SomaLogic, where he helped lead a complete strategic overhaul for the company, closed several large business development deals, and oversaw strong commercial growth both in the US and overseas.
+Matt previously served as senior equity analyst at Marsico Capital Management, where he was the firm’s primary health-care investment specialist.
 Matt began his career as a practicing anesthesiologist.
 He earned a Master of Business Administration from Columbia Business School, a medical degree from University of Maryland School of Medicine, and a Bachelor of Arts degree from St. Mary’s College of Maryland.

 Matthew Norkunas, M.D., M.B.A.

-Matthew Norkunas, M.D., M.B.A., currently serves as the chief financial officer of Generation Bio.
-Prior to Generation Bio, he was chief financial officer at SomaLogic, where he helped lead a complete strategic overhaul for the company, closed several large business development deals, and oversaw strong commercial growth both in the US and overseas.
-Previously, Matt served as senior equity analyst at Marsico Capital Management, where he was the firm’s primary health-care investment specialist.
+Matthew Norkunas, M.D., M.B.A., most recently served as the chief financial officer at Tubulis and President of Tubulis Inc. Prior to Tubulis, he was chief financial officer at Generation Bio, where he oversaw financial operations and strategy.
+Previously, he was chief financial officer at SomaLogic, where he helped lead a complete strategic overhaul for the company, closed several large business development deals, and oversaw strong commercial growth both in the US and overseas.
+Matt previously served as senior equity analyst at Marsico Capital Management, where he was the firm’s primary health-care investment specialist.
 Matt began his career as a practicing anesthesiologist.
 He earned a Master of Business Administration from Columbia Business School, a medical degree from University of Maryland School of Medicine, and a Bachelor of Arts degree from St. Mary’s College of Maryland.

 Rob Ross, M.D.